universal-ctags/citre/docs/developer-manual/project-structure.md

 ### Extra extension fields

-`citre-core-get-field` can accept another kind of extension fields, called *extra extension fields* since I couldn't come up with a better name.
+`citre-get-tag-field` can accept another kind of extension fields, called *extra extension fields* since I couldn't come up with a better name.
 The difference between it and the extension fields are: